 If the DCO is instructed to make the attempt at the designated 60-minute location and arrives at the location but cannot locate the Skater immediately, the DCO should remain at that location for whatever time is left of the 60-minute time-slot.
-During that remaining time he/she shall do what is reasonable in the circumstances to try to locate the Skater. but must not call or sent a text message to the Skater.
-Nevertheless, in the last 5 minutes of the 60-min time-slot, the DCO may contact the Skater by phone call.
+During that remaining time he/she shall do what is reasonable in the circumstances to try to locate the Skater.

-If the Skater is not available for testing at the beginning of the 60-minute time-slot, but becomes available for testing later on in the 60-minute time-slot the DCO shall collect the Sample.
+If the Skater is not available for testing at the beginning of the 60-minute timeslot, but becomes available for testing later on in the 60-minute time-slot the DCO shall collect the Sample.
 In addition the DCO shall include the full details of the delay in availability of the Skater in the DCO Report.